mtauhidul/pollyglot-ai-translator/README.md

 pnpm dev
 ```

-The server will be running at [http://localhost:3000](http://localhost:3000).
+The server will run at [http://localhost:3000](http://localhost:3000).

 ## Configuration

-1. Update the site metadata and social links in `app/config.ts` to set up SEO, feeds, social links, and Open Graph settings.
+1. Update site metadata in `app/config.ts`.
-2. Update your routes in `app/sitemap.ts` for SEO optimization.
+2. Update routes in `app/sitemap.ts`.
-3. Update your blog posts in the `/content` folder.
+3. Update content in the `/content` folder.

-For more information about configuration, follow the instructions in the [Getting Started](https://nextfolio-template.vercel.app/blog/getting-started#configuration) post.

 ## Contributing

 Contributions are welcome!
-To get involved, just push your code to the repo.
-Whether you're enhancing existing features or adding new ones, your efforts are greatly appreciated!
+Push your code to the repo.

-## Licence
+## License

-Nextfolio is open-source and released under the MIT License.
+PollyGlot is open-source under the MIT License.